-Students wanting to complete a minor in Women’s Studies must complete five courses.
+Students who minor in Women’s Studies must complete six courses.
 The minor is compatible with a number of majors.
 The following courses are required for the minor:

 Electives – Choose four courses from the following, no more than two in a single department: